Last updated: July 26, 2022

 Analysis

-The law prohibits the sale of tobacco products (which includes HTP) through “self-service.”
+The law prohibits the sale of tobacco products (which includes HTPs) through “self-service.”
 Therefore, HTP inserts cannot be placed on shelves available to the consumer.
 In addition, the law prohibits tobacco advertising “including . . . promotion through the display of products that imitate external packaging.”
 Taken together, these provisions are interpreted as prohibiting point of sale product display of HTP inserts.

 Devices: Uncertain